voedger/voedger-docs/README.md

 **Business Owners**

-* Save your money by an order of magnitude.
+- Save your money by an order of magnitude.

 **Product Owners**

-* Direct your team's attention towards business needs rather than on tricky system programming.
+- Focus your team's efforts on business objectives rather than complex system programming challenges.
-* Accelerate feature delivery to weeks instead of months, or months instead of years.
+- Reduce the time to market for new features, reducing it to weeks instead of months, or months instead of years.

 **System Architects**

-* **Choosing a technology stack**.
+- **Choosing a technology stack**.
 You do not need to choose technology stack components.
 Voedger is all-in-one, no choice.
-* **Solution architecture**.
+- **Solution architecture**.
 Leverage an already developed, efficient architecture.

 **Developers**

-* **System programming**.
+- **System programming**.
 Creating users, authentication, authorization, sharding, sync, queues processing, service mesh, logging, monitoring etc. - save your time, it is already implemented.
-* **Application programming**.
+- **Application programming**.
 Describe data and data transformations using VSQL.
 Need more?
 Easily extend functionality with your own Extensions; the development process is straightforward.
-* **Performance optimization**.
+- **Performance optimization**.
 Comes optimized - caching, sharding, batching, zero memory allocations in hot paths etc.

 **DevOps**

-* **Be cloud-agnostic**.
+- **Be cloud-agnostic**.
 Just provide nodes running vanilla Linux, and Voedger will do the rest.
-* **Deployment**.
+- **Deployment**.
 Zero Downtime Deployment is at your service.
-* **Logging and monitoring**.
+- **Logging and monitoring**.
 Dashboards, alerts, logs - all in one place, configured and ready to use.

 ## What can Voedger do?

 Voedger platform is perfect to build and operate software aimed to store and process data in multiple clusters around the world.
 We beleive that Voedger can be a good choice for applications in the following domains:

-* Hotel/Restaurant/Cafe management
+- Hotel/Restaurant/Cafe management
-* Issue/Project management
+- Issue/Project management
-* Online stores
+- Online stores
-* Internet of Things
+- Internet of Things
-* Messengers, social networks
+- Messengers, social networks

 ## What Voedger is NOT